AdorableUnicorn/Javascript-Calculator/README.md

 This Javascript Calculator is a project created as a part of the certification requirements for the "Front End Development Libraries" course on FreeCodeCamp.

-This project is an implementation of a JavaScript calculator, designed to meet the requirements of "Front End Development Libraries" certification project on FreeCodeCamp.
-The calculator is built using a mix of CSS, React and Bootstrap.

 ## Description

 The primary goal of this project is to create a fully functional calculator application.
 The app provides the following features: